Axway/streams-open-docs/content/en/docs/relnotes/20210331_streams_relnotes.md

 #### Json Object as root element of the response body

 Streams Rest APIs no longer return an `array` as root element of the response.
-APIs returning a list of elements now return a JSON Objet as root element and an `array` wrapped in `items` attribute.
+APIs returning a list of elements now return a JSON Object as root element and an `array` wrapped in `items` attribute.

 {{< alert title="Warning" color="warning" >}}Only new version of Streams Rest API is supported.{{< /alert >}}